Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

  1. Open the Settings app using the Start menu.
  2. Go to Updates and security.
  3. Click on “Check updates”.
  4. Windows Update might say that you are up-to-date, even if optional updates are available.
 In this case, you will see an “Optional Updates” button.
 Clicking on it will show a list of updates (all of them are typically driver updates).
-Select all of them and click on “Download and install”.
+Select all of them and click on “Download an installation”.

-## Method 2: Download via brand device page.
+## Method 2: Download using the manufacturer's website.
 It's highly recommended to download or update the drivers, through the manufacturer's website, as it's guaranteed that they will work correctly.
 This is especially a good idea for the GPU (Graphics) drivers.
 All you need to do is: